awsdocs/amazon-connect-admin-guide/doc_source/set-whisper-flow.md

 +  If a customer disconnects while the customer whisper is running, the contact ends\.
 + If an agent whisper flow or customer whisper flow includes a block that chat does not support, such as [Start](start-media-streaming.md)/[Stop](stop-media-streaming.md) media streaming or [Set voice](set-voice.md), chat skips these blocks and triggers an error branch\.
 However, it doesn't prevent the contact flow from progressing\.
 + Whisper flows don't appear in transcripts\.
++ Whispers can be a maximum of 2 minutes long\.
+After that point, the contact or agent is disconnected\.

 ## Supported channels<a name="set-whisper-channels"></a>